-The Management major enables students to acquire a foundation of key concepts and skills that are applicable to organizations in both the private and public sectors, coupled with the technical skills needed to support particular career paths.
+The Management major enables students to acquire a foundation of key concepts and skills that are applicable to both business and non-business organizations, coupled with the technical skills needed to support particular career paths.
 Through the hands-on teaching provided at the Huntsman School of Business, you will gain strong analytical, interpersonal communication, and problem-solving skills.

 - Students will receive a BS by completing all required courses in their major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.